spikecurtis/calico-ubuntu-vagrant/README.md

     sudo ./calicoctl node --ip=172.17.8.101 --node-image=calico/node:libnetwork

-This will start a container.
-Check they are running
+This will start the calico-node container.
+Check it is running:

     docker ps

-You should see output like this on each node
+You should see output like this on each node:

     vagrant@ubuntu-1:~$ docker ps -a
     CONTAINER ID        IMAGE                    COMMAND                CREATED             STATUS              PORTS                                            NAMES